guolin302/kong-upstream-by-header/README.md

 Requests that match route `/local` will be proxied to Upstream `europe_cluster`, except requests that contain the header (X-Country, Italy) which should be proxied to Upstream italy_cluster.

+## TODO
+- We're exposing the upstream name in `X-Upstream-Name` to make integration testing easier; ideally such information should not be exposed to clients.